Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/11/query-pull-request-history-in-azure-devops-with-powershell-and-the-rest-api.md

 layout: src/layouts/Default.astro
 title: Query pull request history in Azure DevOps with PowerShell and the REST API
 navMenu: false
-pubDate: 2021-11-30T20:27:29+00:00
+pubDate: 2021-11-30
+keywords: pull request,history,azure devops,powershell
+description: Find out how to query pull request history in Azure DevOps using PowerShell to call the REST API.
 authors:
     - steve-fenton
 categories:
     - Programming
 tags:
     - PowerShell
+    - Azure DevOps
 ---

-I needed to get a history of completed pull requests from Azure DevOps and the simplest way to do this was to call the Azure DevOps REST API from a PowerShell script.
+I needed to get a history of completed pull requests from Azure DevOps.
+The simplest way to do this was to call the Azure DevOps REST API from a PowerShell script.
 The examples below assume you have already created a Personal Access Token, which you can get from the User Settings menu in Azure DevOps.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2021/11/personal-access-token.jpg" alt="Obtain a Personal Access Token from the User Settings / Personal access tokens menu"}
+:figcaption[Personal access tokens]
 :::

 ## Get your repository ID